digi-embedded/meta-digi/README.md

 This document provides information about Digi Embedded Yocto, Digi International's professional embedded Yocto development environment.

-Digi Embedded Yocto 2.2 is based on the 2.2 (Morty) Yocto release.
+Digi Embedded Yocto 2.2 is based on the Yocto Project(TM) 2.2 (Morty) release.

 For a full list of supported features and interfaces please refer to the online documentation.